 The Vancouver Cello Quartet consists of stellar cellists Kevin Park, Lee Duckles, Cristian Markos and Luke Kim.
-The group will perform a combination of original works and arrangements of works by composers such as Mozart, Albinoni, Ravel, Popper, Vivaldi, and tangos by Piazzolla and Gardel.
+The group will perform a combination of original works and arrangements of works by composers such as Mozart, Albinoni, Ravel, Popper, Stravinksy and tangos by Piazzolla and Gade.

 Subscribe to the Season!

-Season Concert Subscribers save on ticket prices and are given first access priority seating to concerts.
+Season Concert Subscribers save on ticket prices and are given priority seating to concerts.

 Concerts Cafe Classico Series

 Subscription (6 concerts): Adult $102 / Senior $92 / Students $59